 - Certification of Health Care Provider for Family Member’s Serious Health Condition (DOL WH-380-F)

-- Certification of Qualifying Exigency for Military Family Leave (DOL WH-384)
+- Certification for Military Family Leave for Qualifying Exigency (DOL WH-384)

-- Certification for Serious Injury or Illness of a Current Servicemember for Military Family Leave (DOL WH-385)
+- Certification for Serious Injury or Illness of a Current Servicemember for Military Caregiver Leave (DOL WH-385)

 - Certification for Serious Injury or Illness of a Veteran for Military Caregiver Leave (DOL WH-385-V)